What is a silo?

 Work smarter with Dropbox

-Finally, there are a broad range of collaboration tools you can use to encourage your teams to stop working in silos.
-Dropbox Smart Workspace provides one, organised space to work in, ensuring that all the content and tools you need to use are easily accessible.
+Finally, there are a broad range of collaboration tools you can use to encourage your teams to stop working in silos and work smarter.
+Dropbox Smart Workspace provides one organised space to work, ensuring that all the content and tools you need to use are easily accessible.
 Smart Workspace brings together everyone associated with a project or file, giving you the opportunity to centralise collaboration, rather than fragmenting communication across multiple channels.
+You can also easily make and share a screen recording with Dropbox Capture to make sure the message and tone isn’t lost.
+A video is a personal touch instead of another PDF.

 Breaking down silos within an organisation is never an easy task, but it’s not a task that you can afford to avoid, either.
 By encouraging teams to buy into a shared vision in order to collaborate in an agile manner, you can work towards eliminating organisational silos in your workplace, thus priming your company for greater success.